Functional and Decorative Mirrors: 9 Stunning Ideas to Transform Your Bedroom.

 What is the ideal height for a bedside table lamp?

-Are there bedside lamps with additional features?
+Are there bedside lamps with extra features?

 Four-Poster Beds: History, Styles & Modern Design Tips